garbados/couchdb/share/doc/src/replication.rst

 Replication
 ===========

-One of CouchDB's strengths is the ability to synchronize two copies of the same database.
+One of Cloudant's strengths is the ability to synchronize two copies of the same database.
 This enables users to distribute data across several nodes or datacenters, but also to move data more closely to clients.

-Replication involves a source and a destination database, which can be one the same or on different CouchDB instances.
+Replication involves a source and a destination database, which can be one the same or on different Cloudant instances.
 The aim of the replication is that at the end of the process, all active documents on the source database are also in the destination database and all documents that were deleted in the source databases are also deleted on the destination database (if they even existed).